About Bayyāra

 Darkness & light.

-There have always been certain things Israeli violence can't extinguish: the local dialect, the tatreez, the surf clubs, the scent of jasmine, the courtyards with their pomegranate trees, and of course the food.
+There have always been certain things Israeli violence can't extinguish: the tatreez, the surf clubs, the scent of jasmine, the courtyards with their pomegranate trees, and of course the food, spiced with ubiquitous Gazan chilli.

 Now, Israel is doing its best to destroy even these indestructible things.
 We in Aotearoa are far away, and we cannot truly help the resistance.
 But amid the darkness and grief we can at least spread the brightness and joy of Palestinian food and heritage, throughout New Zealand and beyond.

-By purchasing products made in the West Bank, you're also helping local farmers and businesses stay afloat.
+By purchasing products made in Palestine, you're also helping local farmers and businesses stay afloat.
 This is a crucial form of support, because productive farmland is much harder to steal than wheat fields and olive groves abandoned due to a lack of customers.